News and General Info

 Many U.S. voters willing to cross party lines on local issues

-Suzanne Potter, producer/reporter, California News Service, a bureau of Public News Service.
+Suzanne Potter, producer, California News Service, a bureau of Public News Service.
 A common narrative suggests that deeply polarized American voters always support their party’s candidates, but a new study suggests otherwise in certain circumstances.
 Researchers from Sacramento State and San Diego State universities asked more than 900 partisan voters about housing and homelessness and then asked them to choose, […]